-These relations are necessary for four-dimensional Poincaré invariance.
-Note that these relations arise in the five-dimensional effective theory of the Horava-Witten scenario [4] if one were to interpret the expectation values of the background three-form field (but with frozen Calabi-Yau moduli) as cosmological terms in the effective five-dimensional theory after Calabi-Yau compactification [5].
-We will assume that k < M so that we trust our solution.
+These relations between the boundary and bulk cosmological terms are required in order to obtain a solution that respects four-dimensional Poincare invariance.
+Note that precisely these relations arise in the five-dimensional effective theory of the Horava-Witten scenario if one were to interpret the expectation values of the background 3-form field (but with frozen Calabi-Yau moduli) as cosmological terms in the effective five dimensional theory after Calabi-Yau compactification [5].
+We will assume that k < M so that the bulk curvature is small compared to the higher dimensional Planck scale and we trust our solution.

-Our solution for the bulk metric is then
+Our final solution for the bulk metric is then